54 Fun Baby Shower Games

 The Bottom Line

-As the host of a baby shower, you most likely want to come up with a fun and memorable event for your guests and the parent(s)-to-be.
-Hopefully, the above list has given you some inspiration for games you could play for a wide range of guest lists.
-They are sure to help you create a magical event guests will remember for years to come!
+As the host of a baby shower, you most likely want to come up with a fun and memorable event for your guests.
+Hopefully, the above list has given you some inspiration for games you could play, which will help create a fun-filled event guests will remember for years to come!

-If you’re looking something to start the party off with something special, you could always try making your own nappy cake.
+If you’re looking to start the party off with something special and relevant for a baby shower, you could always try making your own nappy cake – a decorative (non-edible) cake made from nappies.
 The parent(s)-to-be will almost certainly love the gesture – and supply of nappies!

 At the end of the day, every baby shower is memorable, no matter how big or small.
-Try not to put too much pressure on yourself and remember to let your hair down on the day!
+Try not to put too much pressure on yourself and remember to let your hair down and enjoy making those special memories on the day!